djdessert/Unit-converter/README.md

 # Unit Converter

 ```
-$ Simply enter a number, select Convert, and see all the unit conversions available
+Simply enter a number, select Convert, and see all the unit conversions available
 ```
+Unit Converter can be vied and used here: https://candid-buttercream-4fddd7.netlify.app/